-Develops advanced intermediate level skills for working with children ages birth - 5 in a group setting.
+Develops advanced intermediate level skills for working with children ages birth through eight years in a group setting.
 Includes the use of developmentally and culturally appropriate methods to support guidance and conflict resolution; development, implementation, and evaluation of environments and curriculum; and facilitation of classroom management.
 Continues the required Practicum (student teaching) component of the program.
 Develops skills in working with children in a group setting using developmentally appropriate methods.
 Prerequisites: ECE 130B, ECE 134, ECE 234, ECE 235, ECE 236, HE 262; Prerequisite/concurrent: HEC 202; Corequisite: ECE 130C.

 Upon successful completion of this course, students will be able to: